Taking courses if you are not a student

 When can I follow courses?

 The academic year is divided into four blocks.
 We have specified the block in which the relevant course is given in the course description.
 Below, you can download the academic calendar of the Erasmus School of History, Culture and Communication.

 What does it cost to take a course?

 How much the registration costs are, depends on the number of credits assigned to the course (according to the European Credit Transfer System, ECTS).
 We charge 60 euros for each EC credit, so you would pay 300 euros for a course with 5 credits.
 This does not include the costs of literature.
 We also charge a one-off fee of 27.50 euros for registration at Erasmus University Rotterdam.

 Will I receive a certificate afterwards?

 All of our courses ends with a test, which is included in the course price.
 This test may be in the shape of a report, an essay, a take-home examination, a written examination or a combination of the above.
-The relevant type of test is specified in the course description, which you can find in the university's online Course Guide.
+The relevant type of test is specified in the course description, which you can find in the university's online Course catalogue.